RocketMan/zookeeper/docs/Playlists.md

 * To add a new event, issue a POST to the endpoint;
 * To modify an event, issue a PATCH to the endpoint;
-* To delete an event, issue a DELETE to the endpoint.
+* To delete an event, issue a DELETE to the endpoint;
+* To resequence an event, issue a PATCH request with a `moveTo` meta key whose value is the id of the event currently in the target position.

 In all cases, the request body contains a single event in the format returned by a GET request to the endpoint.